ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 6: Universal Orbit Map
 Kinda messy.
 No need for a hashset in the orbiting map as there's only ever one parent.
 Eh, fix it in a mo.
+edit: Pretty straight forward.
+Get replace hashmaps with vectors, replace HashSet with a vector.
+Computer go fast.

+## Day 7: Amplification Circuit
+This day is very cool.
+Hooking together multiple computers to build a larger system?
+The rest of the year looks promising.
+This is also blazingly fast given there are 1200 vector clones taking place.
+I don't know what rust is doing under the hood but that's 4.8MB copied in less than 400 µs.